SITE MENU

 • The Cèabhar Guesthouse & Restaurant has 5 bedrooms.
 Tel 01879 220 684.

 • Kirkapol House, Gott Bay, Isle of Tiree, Argyll PA77 6TW.
 Converted Victorian church.
 Open all year.
-Scottish Tourist Board 3 stars.
 6 rooms.
 Telephone/fax: 01879 220 729.

 • The Tiree Lodge Hotel in Gott Bay has 14 ensuite bedrooms, a bar, dining room and lounge bar.
-A self catering flat (1 double room and 2 twin rooms) is also available.
-Telephone: 01879 220 368.
+Telephone: 01879 220 329.

 There are many self-catering properties on the island including: